Hy-Vee: 2020s

 In November 2021, Hy-Vee received several awards from the Technology Association of Iowa at their annual Prometheus Awards ceremony.
-Hy-Vee won the following awards: CEO of the Year, Creative Technology Solution of the Year, and Software Development Technology Company of the Year.
+Hy-Vee won the awards: CEO of the Year, Creative Technology Solution of the Year, and Software Development Technology Company of the Year.

 In December 2021, Hy-Vee expressed interest in a former Shopko location in Ashwaubenon, Wisconsin by applying for liquor licenses.
-The nearly 125,000 square foot store opened on November 8, 2022, and is the largest in the chain by square footage.
-It is the fourth location in Wisconsin.
+The nearly 125,000-square-foot store opened on November 8, 2022, becoming the largest in the chain by square footage.
+It was the fourth location in Wisconsin.

-In December 2021, Hy-Vee launched a new subsidiary RedBox Rx which provides telehealth online pharmacy services, and ships prescriptions directly to patients’ homes.
+In December 2021, Hy-Vee launched a new subsidiary, RedBox Rx, which provides telehealth online pharmacy services and home prescription delivery.

-In December 2021, Hy-Vee announced it would close four locations.
-Two locations, one in Cedar Rapids, Iowa and one in Moline, Illinois (acquired in the 2000s as part of the Eagle Food Center bankruptcy) will be closed permanently.
-A store in Kansas City, Missouri will be converted into a Wall to Wall Wine and Spirits location, and another in Sioux Falls, South Dakota will be renovated into a non-retail bakery and pharmacy fulfillment location.
+In December 2021, Hy-Vee announced the closure of four locations.
+Two of them, one in Cedar Rapids, Iowa, and one in Moline, Illinois (acquired in the 2000s as part of the Eagle Food Center bankruptcy), were to be closed permanently.
+A store in Kansas City, Missouri, will be converted into a Wall to Wall Wine and Spirits location, and another in Sioux Falls, South Dakota, will be renovated into a non-retail bakery and pharmacy fulfillment location.

-In December 2021, Hy-Vee announced plans to expand into four new states, with plans to open at least 21 new stores by 2025 with seven of these 21 to open no later than 2023, in the following markets: Indianapolis, Indiana, Louisville, Kentucky, Huntsville, Alabama, Knoxville, Tennessee, Nashville, Tennessee, and Memphis, Tennessee.
-Their primary competitors in the south will be Cincinnati, Ohio-based Kroger and Lakeland, Florida-based Publix.
-Hy-Vee specified it has no plans to open stores within H-E-B's trade territory of Texas.
-Hy-Vee also plans to build a third distribution center in Nashville, their first outside of Iowa, which will service the seven new stores, as well as southern Missouri.
-Hy-Vee had originally planned to build a third distribution center in Austin, Minnesota but those plans were put on hold indefinitely.
+In December 2021, Hy-Vee announced plans to expand into four new states, with plans to open at least 21 new stores by 2025 with seven of the 21 to open no later than 2023, in the following markets: Indianapolis, Louisville, Kentucky, Huntsville, Alabama, Knoxville, Tennessee, Nashville, Tennessee, and Memphis, Tennessee.
+Their primary competitors in the South will be Cincinnati, Ohio-based Kroger and Lakeland, Florida-based Publix.
+Hy-Vee said it had no plans to open stores within H-E-B's trade territory of Texas.
+Hy-Vee plans to build a third distribution center, in Nashville, their first outside of Iowa, which will service the seven new stores and southern Missouri.
+Hy-Vee had originally planned to build its third distribution center in Austin, Minnesota, but put those plans on hold indefinitely.